qiangliu-sd/cvt-bond-pricer/cvtbond.md

 ```

 References:\
-<a name="afv">AFV</a>
+<a name="afv"></a>AFV\
-AFV: Ayache, Forsyth, Vetzal (2003).
+Ayache, Forsyth, Vetzal (2003).
 The valuation of convertible bonds with credit risk.
-Journal of Derivatives.\
+Journal of Derivatives.

-<a name="crp"></a>
+<a name="crp"></a>CRP\
-CRP: Liu, Guo (2020).
+Liu, Guo (2020).
 An excellent approximation for the m out of n day provision.
-North American Journal of Economics and Finance.\
+North American Journal of Economics and Finance.

-<a name="arb"></a>
+<a name="arb"></a>ARB\
-ARB: Liu, Guo (2008).
+Liu, Guo (2008).
 Approximating the embedded m out of n day soft-call option of a convertible bond: An auxiliary reversed binomial tree method.
 SSRN